StellaLH/distortion_correction/README.md

 The output of this script is the camera matrix, distortion coefficients, the rotation vecotrs and teh translation vectors.

+If nothing outputs from the scripts, type "ret" into the shell, this should say "False".
+This means that the cv2 module cannot find the chessboard layout you are proposing; perhaps you have your number of squares across and down incorrect or just the wrong way round?
+Or maybe you haven't told it to open the correct image.

 # chessboard_correction.py

 Edit teh values of K and d with the camera matrix and distortion coefficients respectively.
 These can be determined using the chessboard_coefficients script.
 Also edit the image name & directory (if required).

+# chessboard1.png

+use this image alongside chessboard_coefficients.py to see how the scripots ca be used successfully